-Building on the success of its two previous PrivacyCon events, the Federal Trade Commission announced a call for presentations for its third PrivacyCon, which will take place on February 28, 2018.
+Building on the success of its two previous PrivacyCon events, the Federal Trade Commission announced a call for presentations for its third PrivacyCon, which took place on February 28, 2018.

-The 2018 PrivacyCon will expand collaboration among leading privacy and security researchers, academics, industry representatives, consumer advocates, and the government.
+The 2018 PrivacyCon expanded collaboration among leading privacy and security researchers, academics, industry representatives, consumer advocates, and the government.
 As part of this initiative, the FTC sought general research that explores the privacy and security implications of emerging technologies, such as the Internet of Things, artificial intelligence and virtual reality.
-The 2018 event will focus on the economics of privacy including how to quantify the harms that result from companies’ failure to secure consumer information, and how to balance the costs and benefits of privacy-protective technologies and practices.
+The 2018 event focused on the economics of privacy including how to quantify the harms that result from companies’ failure to secure consumer information, and how to balance the costs and benefits of privacy-protective technologies and practices.

 The PrivacyCon call for presentations sought research and input on a wide range of issues and questions to build on previously presented research and promote discussion, including:

 - What are the greatest threats to consumer privacy today?
 What are the costs of mitigating these threats?
 How are the threats evolving?
 How does the evolving nature of the threats impact consumer welfare and the costs of mitigation?

 - How can companies weigh the costs and benefits of security-by-design techniques and privacy-protective technologies and behaviors?
 How can companies weigh the costs and benefits of individual tools or practices?